Ars-Digitale/java-21-study-guide/docs/module-04/inheritance.md

 ## 6. `this` and `super` References

 ### 6.1 The `this` Reference
-`this` refers to the current object instance.
+The `this` reference refers to the current object instance and helps in disambiguing access to current and inherited members.

 Java uses a **granular scope** rule:
 - If a method/local variable has the same name as an instance field, the local one “shadows” the field.
 - `this.fieldName` is required to access the instance attribute.